 One thing to keep in mind is the Cocker Spaniel does not take well to being teased and/or taunted though they are playful and gentle, so you will need to train your kids (along with the dog) as to what is and is not acceptable behavior.

-The Cockier Spaniel is a truly kid friendly dog and will get along just fine with both young and older children, again, provided the kids know that a dog (of any breed) is not a toy.
+The Cockier Spaniel is a truly one of the best kid friendly dogs and will get along just fine with both young and older children, again, provided the kids know that a dog (of any breed) is not a toy.
 You will especially love this dog’s look as it ages, as they are beautiful, sweet and extremely loyal.

 Perhaps the most famous Border Collie was Lassie.
 If you recall, Lassie was quick to rescue anybody trapped down a well so that should give you a pretty good idea what type of dog you are taking home.

-With a variety of breeds classified as Collie, such as the Border Collie and Bearded Collie, your options for this family friendly pup are not only limited to the classic “Lassie” dog, a Border Collie, but we'll focus on that type of Collie here.
+With a variety of breeds classified as Collie, such as the Border Collie and Bearded Collie, your options for these child friendly dogs are not only limited to the classic “Lassie” dog, a Border Collie, but we'll focus on that type of Collie here.

 Gentle, predictable, easy to train and best of all they love kids; in fact, the Collie tends to be protective of their pack and are great for bonding with kids of all ages.
-They love to please their owners and protect their family.
+They love to please and protect their owners.

 Collies are a gentle breed, rarely misbehaving and easily trainable which is perfect for families unfamiliar with dogs.